PSU-SuperDARN-OPS/superDarnJson/README.md

 **Location of the needed packages:**

 [davitpy] (https://github.com/vtsuperdarn/davitpy)

 [twisted] (http://twistedmatrix.com/trac/)

 **Davitpy Files that need to be modified**
 Files that need to be copied to the davitpy library located in the python section of your machine

---plotUtils.py --davitpy/pydarn/plotting/
+-plotUtils.py --davitpy/pydarn/plotting/

---radDataTypes --davitpy/pydarn/sdio/
+-radDataTypes --davitpy/pydarn/sdio/

---mapOverlay   --davitpy/utils/
+-mapOverlay   --davitpy/utils/

 The file radarPos.py needs to be copied into davitpy in the same folder as plotUtils.py